 WELCOME!
-You will want to read all the way to the end of this page before you click on the link to start your online check in process!
+Please read all of the information on this page before you click on the link to start your online check in process!

-We advise that all students seeking entry in F1 status, carefully review the F1 Travel page for important information.
-Additionally, we advise all travelers keep informed about COVID-19 related travel guidance from the U.S. Centers for Disease Control and Prevention (CDC) the U.S. Department of State and the Transportation Security Administration.
-Additionally, please check with the airlines prior to any scheduled flight to ensure you have the most up-to-date information for purposes of traveling and any applicable safety precautions.
+All students seeking entry in F1 status must carefully review the F1 Travel page for important information.
+Additionally, all travelers must keep informed about COVID-19 related travel guidance from the U.S. Centers for Disease Control and Prevention (CDC), the U.S. Department of State and th Transportation Security Administration.
+Please check with the airlines prior to any scheduled flight to ensure you have the most up-to-date information for purposes of traveling and any applicable safety precautions.

-Students may enter the U.S. up to 30 days before the program start date on their I-20.
-When you, as an F1 student, arrive at the University of Florida to start your academic program, the first thing you need to do is complete the Online check-in process.
-The link to do the Online Check-in process will be send to you by email.
+F-1 students may enter the U.S. up to 30 days before the program start date on their I-20.
+When you, as an F1 student, arrive at the University of Florida to start your academic program, the first thing you must do is complete the Online Check-in process.
+The link to do the Online Check-in process will be sent to you by email.
 When you complete and submit the online check-in, UFIC will mark your New International Student Check-In record as Processed.
 You will receive a message when this step is completed.

-New students must complete all check in requirements within 30 days of the program start date.
+New F-1 students must complete all check in requirements within 30 days of the program start date.

-There will NOT be an in-person check-in for Spring 2021.
-Check-in will only be held online.
+There will NOT be an in-person check-in for Summer and Fall 2021.
+Check-in will be online only.

 The new/transfer-in student check-in procedure is a three-step process to be completed AFTER you arrive in the US.